zwchang/house-prices-Lund-Sweden/README.md

 * It might be useful to do a time series analysis to predict the price oscillation within a short time window.

+* Build an API endpoint which is able to take in a request with a list of values from a property listing and returns an estimated price.